 8 min read

-Leverage Self-serve and Conversational Process Automation to improve the customer experience and operational efficiency, read Spixii’s eBook on ‘How to enable true self-serve in insurance’ with Conversational Process Automation and Conversational Self-Serve Technology.
+Leverage Self-service and Conversational Process Automation to improve the customer experience and operational efficiency, read Spixii’s eBook on How to enable true self-service in insurance’ with Conversational Process Automation and Conversational Self-Service Technology.

-To prevent this from happening it’s vital to set the level of expectations by asking customers the right questions and to make sure their waiting times are significantly reduced.
-They want to gain a quick resolution to their issues, whether that be through buying an insurance product or talking to someone to resolve a problem with their insurance policy.
+Customers want a quick resolution to their issues, whether through buying an insurance product or talking to someone to resolve a problem with their insurance policy or contract.
 Customers want to be able to quickly and immediately access claims updates, and they want to find the answers to their questions.

 At the end of the conversation, to ensure customer satisfaction is maintained and to allow for continuous improvements, the conversation should end with the question: “How likely are you to recommend us to others?”
 By setting expectations, and by connecting, even the approach behind IVR can be empowered to do what the end user wants to do.